rejetto/hfs/dev-plugins.md

 ```js
 exports.frontend_css = 'mystyle.css'
 ```
-but in more complex cases you'll need go through the `init`.
+but in more complex cases you'll need to go through the `init`.
-If you need to access the api you must use `init`, since that's the only place where it is found, otherwise you can just use `exports`.
+If you need to access the API you must use `init`, since that's the only place where it is found, otherwise you can just use `exports`.
 The parameter `api` of the init is an object containing useful things [we'll see later](#api-object).

 Let's first look at the things you can export: